 The best way to prevent the spread of influenza or other communicable disease is to practice good hygiene habits.
 If a student is sick, they should not go to class or outside activities.
 Students are expected to inform their instructors via e-mail that they are unable to attend class due to illness.
 It is the student's responsibility to make up any work that is missed from class due to illness.
 Students can contact Student Health Services with any questions or concerns regarding personal health and wellness.

 If a power outage occurs, students should remain cognizant of their surroundings and limit their activity to avoid injury.
 As Residence Life staff members receive information on the duration of the power outage, they will do their best to inform residents.
 It is recommended that all students bring with them a small flashlight to keep in their room in the event there is an extended power outage.

-If the power outage is only one or two rooms students should contact their RA for assistance.
+If the power outage is only to one or two rooms students should contact their RA for assistance.

 Water damage can occur from a number of sources: broken pipes, clogged drains, damaged skylights or windows, construction errors, or weather related events.